Publicizing a Town-Wide

 then definitely post another two or three days in advance.
 The first

-might freeze calendars, though many will miss it because they filter by
+might get it onto calendars, though many people will miss it because they filter by

 date.
 The second will get those planning this weekend's yard saling.